sijang/sijang.github.io/_pages/quotes.md

   > Find people who will make you better.

   > To improve is to change, to be perfect is to change often.

+  > It's comfortable to walk but no flowers grow there.

+  > Your comfort zone will destroy your dreams.

 ## Life
   > The two most important days in your life: the day you are born and the day you find out why.